-Distribute the administrative rights into hierarchical roles.
-The rights for these roles allow the administrators to perform their administrative functions but no more.
-Critical functions may require more than one administrative role to agree.
-Use the principle of separation of duty [19], where a user cannot perform critical functions unless in conjunction with others.
-The hierarchical structure permits revocation of previously granted rights.
+Separate the different administrative rights into several hierarchical roles.
+The rights for these roles allow the administrators to perform their administrative functions and no more.
+Critical functions may require more than one administrative role to participate.
+Use the principle of separation of duty [Fer06b, Summ97], where a user cannot perform critical functions unless in conjunction with others.